gabferreira1337/3DGame/README.md

 ## Usage
 - Use the arrow keys to navigate the car through the maze.
 - Right-click to access the menu and change the car's colors or reset the camera.
+- Catch the power-ups to win advantage (or not)
+- Find the teapot to win the game!

 ## Future Improvements
 - Adding maze generation algorithms for dynamic maze creation.